laravel/docs/queues.md

         return now()->addMinutes(30);
     }

 The first constructor argument accepted by the middleware is the number of exceptions the job can throw before being throttled, while the second constructor argument is the number of seconds that should elapse before the job is attempted again once it has been throttled.
-In the code example above, if the job throws 10 consecutive exceptions, we will wait 5 minutes before attempting the job again, continuing until the 30-minute time limit is reached.
+In the code example above, if the job throws 10 consecutive exceptions, we will wait 5 minutes before attempting the job again, constrained by the 30-minute time limit.

 When a job throws an exception but the exception threshold has not yet been reached, the job will typically be retried immediately.
 However, you may specify the number of minutes such a job should be delayed by calling the `backoff` method when attaching the middleware to the job: